MC to host first-ever Scots Innovation Challenge

 “We’re excited about this opportunity for our students and the larger Blount County community,” Bogart said at the event.
 “More than a competition, this is also a chance for people to learn from entrepreneurs and business leaders who can teach them how to get a business idea off the ground.”

-The Scots Innovation Challenge will include five sessions hosted by Maryville College faculty and the start-up community at large.
+The Scots Innovation Challenge will include four sessions hosted by Maryville College faculty and the start-up community at large.
 Topics covered will include funding, legal consulting, customer discovery, sales, marketing and more.

 The first-place winner will be awarded $1,500; second place, $1,000; and third place, $500.